elastx/elx-docs/content/en/docs/openstack-iaas/overview.md

 - Volumes cannot be attached nor migrated across Availability Zones.
 - Encrypted volumes can only be deleted by the user that created them.
 - It's not supported to snapshot the ephemeral volume of dedicated instances (flavour with dedicated in name).
+- Encrypted volumes need to be detached and attached manually for instances to discover the new volume size when resizing.